 Burundi is a small landlocked country in East Africa.
 It became independent in 1962.
 The official languages are Kirundi (a Bantu language that is most widely spoken), and French.

 In 1993, Burundi’s first democratically elected president was assassinated, triggering years of conflict between Hutu and Tutsi factions during which more than 200,000 Burundians died.
 Hundreds of thousands of Burundians were internally displaced or became refugees in neighbouring countries.

 The Arusha Peace and Reconciliation Agreement, signed in August 2000, brokered a power-sharing agreement between the Tutsis and Hutus and led to the signing of a new constitution in 2005.
 Controversial elections in 2010 and 2015, were beset by allegations of widespread intimidation.
 A peaceful transition of power was achieved during the 2020 election, held during the COVID-19 pandemic.

 Burundi is predominantly reliant on agricultural exports of coffee and tea – agriculture employs more than 90 percent of the population and accounts for 90 percent of foreign exchange earnings.
-However, exports are a small share of GDP.
 Forty percent of Burundi's national income is derived from foreign aid, the second highest in Sub-Saharan Africa.
-Demand for food, medicine and electricity outstrip supply, resulting in foodstuffs and petroleum products from Belgium and Saudi Arabia being Burundi’s principle imports.

 Economic and trade information